csiro/stdm/stdm_spec_v0.1.md

     *   **Significance:** This directive signals the STDM author's intent that certain tools might be necessary.
 It prompts a capable LLM interpreter to:
         1. Check if it possesses the requested tool(s).
         2. Verify if using the tool for the planned action aligns with its safety protocols.
         3. If steps 1 & 2 pass, request explicit user permission before activating the tool for the STDM's specific task.
+Note that listing a tool here merely signals potential need; it does not grant permission – explicit user consent (Sec 6.1, 7.1) is always required before execution.
     *   **Default:** If this directive is absent, or present and set to `none`, the STDM indicates no specific tool use is anticipated or required for its GOAL, and the LLM should operate in Informational / Degraded Interpretation mode regarding tool use.
     *   **Tool Naming:** Tool names should hint at standard capabilities.
 While standardization is pending, aim for clarity.
     *   **Possible Tools:**
         *   `none`: Explicitly indicates no tool use is requested by the STDM.
         *   `web_retrieval`: Indicates the STDM might require web searches (subject to CONSTRAINTS and user approval).
         *   `code_interpreter`: Indicates the STDM might require sandboxed code execution (e.g., Python, JS) (subject to user approval).
 Sandboxed execution may involve temporary, isolated file operations within the sandbox.
-    *   *(Future versions might standardize more tools)*
         *   `PERSONA`: **(Optional)** Defines the LLM's interaction style, tone, role, or character.
 Works in conjunction with `CUSTOM_UI_DEFINITION`.
 Example: `"Adopt the persona of a patient tutor."`
 *   `CUSTOM_UI_DEFINITION`: **(Optional, Recommended)** Describes the UI structure, format, and/or persistent elements.
 Generally, the initial UI should be rendered immediately upon parsing the STDM, before subsequent interaction.
 Requires fallback instructions for less capable environments.
     *   **Format:** Textual Description, Markdown Template
     *   **Purpose:** Enables interactive menus, game interfaces, status displays, etc. Guides the LLM on presentation.